PasoStudio73/DataTreatments.jl/README.md

 **DataTreatments.jl** is a data preparation tool for machine learning experiments.
-Its goal is to support the widest possible range of dataset types — from plain tabular data to mixed datasets containing images, audio, and multivariate time series — with minimal boilerplate.
+Its goal is to support the widest possible range of dataset types, from plain tabular data to mixed datasets containing images, audio, and multivariate time series, with minimal boilerplate.

 One of the most time-consuming and error-prone steps in any ML project is preparing the data.
 In particular: